kswedberg/jquery-smooth-scroll/readme.md

 Go to the following URL in your browser and copy/paste the code into your own file: https://raw.githubusercontent.com/kswedberg/jquery-smooth-scroll/master/jquery.smooth-scroll.js

+## Demo

+You can try a bare-bones demo at [kswedberg.github.io/jquery-smooth-scroll/demo/](https://kswedberg.github.io/jquery-smooth-scroll/demo/)

 ## Features

 ### $.fn.smoothScroll